DanielMartensson/MataveControl/README.md

 # Matavecontrol V7.0
 Matavecontrol is a basic toolbox for control engineering.
 The toolbox can be used for both GNU Octave and MATLAB®.
 Easy to use and easy to install.
 The main focus on matavecontrol is to offer a control toolbox which can be used in both GNU Octave and MATLAB®.
 Matavecontrol has the same function names as MATLAB®'s Control System ToolBox, but the time discrete functions are included in the time continuous functions.
 Also the library is a very basic library so other developers can fast dive into the code.

+# Caution

+Installing GNU Octave's Control-Toolbox or MATLAB's Control-Toolbox/System Identification Toolbox WILL cause problems with MataveID & MataveControl because they are using the same function names.

 # Typical use

 To use Matavecontrol, you should allways start with to create a transfer function or a state space model.
 Then you can use that mathematical model in almost all the function of Matavecontrol.